 Registered Indians, also known as status Indians, have certain rights and benefits not available to non-status Indians, Métis, Inuit or other Canadians.
 These rights and benefits include on-reserve housing, education and exemptions from federal, provincial and territorial taxes in specific situations.

 There is no federal register within INAC for Inuit or Métis.
 If you self-identify as Métis, you may register as a member of your local Métis organization.
 If you are Inuit, you may already be a member of a land claim agreement.

-To be included in the Indian Register, you must have successfully applied for Indian status and be eligible under the provisions of the Indian Act, as determined by the Indian Registrar.
+To be included on the Indian Register, you must have successfully applied for Indian status and be eligible under the provisions of the Indian Act, as determined by the Indian Registrar.

 Who is the Indian Registrar?

-The Indian Registrar is the sole authority under the Indian Act who determines eligibility for Indian status.
-The Indian Registrar is an INAC employee and is responsible for maintaining the Indian Register and departmentally controlled band lists.
+The Indian Registrar is the only authority under the Indian Act who can determine a person’s eligibility for Indian status.
+The Indian Registrar is an INAC employee in charge of the Indian Register and the band lists that are maintained at INAC.

-The Indian Registrar makes the following decisions for the Register and band lists maintained by INAC:
+The Indian Registrar makes the following decisions for the Register and band lists that are maintained at INAC: